Personal-CS50-WEB/Final-project/README.md

 # Survey

 ## Distinctiveness and Complexity
- A Django REST Framework (DRF) single app website for creating, viewing, participating in surveys, and viewing the results.
+ A Django REST Framework (DRF) single app plateform for creating, viewing, participating in surveys, and viewing the results.

 ### - Explaining the project:
   - It is a single page application that allows users to toggle navbar and see list of active surveys and list of closed surveys by calling specific API.